Kade-github/Chopper-Drop/README.md

 ## Functionality
 **How does this work?
 You might ask, well heres how.**
-Every 10 minutes (by default) it calls a chopper, when it lands (where MTF spawns) it will spawn in all the items you configured!
+<br>Every 10 minutes (by default) it calls a chopper, when it lands (where MTF spawns) it will spawn in all the items you configured!

 ## Item Names